 The Benefits of Lockboxes

-Funds are available sooner.
+Live check funds funds are available sooner.
 Since payments are collected by bank employees and deposited into your account quickly, your team has quicker access to revenue earlier.

 Lower chances of revenue loss.
 Since your employees won’t be handling the majority of your checks, your group may reduce the chances of theft or accidental mishandling.

 The Downsides of Lockboxes

 They can be expensive.
 The features offered by lockbox providers sound nice, but they come at a hefty price.
 Besides the typically high setup fee, your group will also need to pay monthly maintenance fees.

 Many lockboxes also charge on a per item basis, which means your costs could quickly escalate.

 Groups with higher amounts of small checks may rack up expensive service bills ranging in the thousands, which may minimize profit.

 It doesn’t account for all revenue collection.
 What happens when you hire a lockbox service and also collect checks in-house at the time of service?